Chapter 2

 The TMJs are well designed to absorb shocks.
 "Vigorous chewing sends sudden waves of impacts from the articular surfaces to the bodies of the bony components.
 These waves are effectively dissipated by a graduated increase in resistance provided by the elegant design of the underlying architecture.
 Thus thrusts are first met by layers of maximum flexibility in the plastic lubricating film and fibrous articular covering.
 The wave then flows through increasingly more rigid regions, - the calcified cartilage, the thin subchondral bone, multiple, stiffer, vertically oriented, bony trabeculae in the spongiosa - finally to end in the hard cortex of the body of the bone.
 This action can be likened to the softening of impact by the studied recoil of the athlete's arm when catching a fast ball with a bare hand."15.
 Also condylar movements are damped by the rapid filling and emptying of the vascular retrodiscal plexus at the back of the TMJs.
 Each time a condyle moves backward, the loose vascular plexus behind it is compressed and emptied.
 Then, each time the condyle moves forward, the retrodiscal plexus have to fill as fast as the condyle can move.
 During chewing, these hydraulic forces help to cushion condylar movements.

-A second mechanism that protects the articular surfaces by maintaining contact is the collateral ligaments (composed of medial and lateral thickenings of the TMJ capsule) that hold the articular disk down on the head of the condyle like chin straps holding a hat down on your head.
+A second mechanism that protects the articular surfaces by maintaining a point of contact is the collateral ligaments (composed of medial and lateral thickenings of the TMJ capsule) that hold the articular disk down on the head of the condyle like chin straps holding a hat down on a head.
 Because these ligaments do not stretch, the disk can roll forward and backward on the rounded condylar head, but it cannot be pulled laterally or superiorly out of contact with the condyle.
-Another pair of ligaments that protects the articular surfaces are the outer oblique fibers of the temporomandibular ligaments, which function like the radius of a circle to keep the condyle pressed firmly against the slope of the articular eminence just above it whenever a condyle translates forward - as seen from left to right below.

-For the disks to be able to rapidly move around to maintain a point of contact and repeatedly change shape between concave up and concave down in response to the many different degrees of loading and the rapid fluctuations in the width of the joint spaces that occur during chewing requires more flexibility than the disks in other articular joints; therefore TMJ articular disks are made of fibrous connective tissue rather than the brittle hyaline cartilage that comprises the articular disks in other synovial joints.
+For the disks to be able to rapidly move around to maintain a point of contact and repeatedly change shape between concave up and concave down in response to the many different degrees of loading and the rapid fluctuations in the width of the joint spaces that occur during chewing requires more flexibility than the disks in other articular joints; therefore TMJ articular disks are made of fibrous connective tissue rather than the brittle hyaline cartilage that comprises the articular disks of other synovial joints.

 THE JAW CLOSING MUSCLES